 About ADI

-The African Development Institute exists to create the conditions in which Black people in the UK can move from surviving to thriving — drawing on the strength, wisdom and leadership of people of African and Caribbean heritage.
+The African Development Institute exists to support Black people in moving from surviving to thriving — living and leading with confidence, agency, and possibility.
+ADI builds on the strength, wisdom and leadership of Black people throughout history, supporting members to draw on this lineage as a source of confidence, agency and possibility.

-ADI is a values-led developmental organisation.
-We work across three interconnected areas — membership, leadership development, and organisational partnerships — each rooted in the same set of constitutional values.
+ADI is a community-based leadership organisation.
+We work across three interconnected areas — membership, leadership development, and working with organisations — each rooted in the same set of constitutional values.

 What ADI Is — and What It Is Not